 Best Class B RV for full time living

-Let’s take a look at some of the best Class B RVs in 2020.
+Let’s take a look at some of the best Class B RVs.
 There are some great options out there!

 1.)
 Winnebago Revel

 Winnebago is synonymous with RVing, and the reason is clear.
 They make a consistently reliable, well-built RV.
 The Revel gets consistently high Class B RV reviews and customers like the full-size power lift bed that gives travelers a dedicated sleeping space.
 The Revel can fit up to three sleepers.